-The Global Ruminant Feed Market, valued at USD 140 Billion in 2013, is growing at a CAGR of 2.8 to reach USD 170 Billion by 2020.
+The Global Ruminant Feed Market, was valued at USD 88 billion in 2015 and is poised to grow at a CAGR of over 3% during 2017-2022.
 South America and Africa are estimated to lead the growth charts.

 Feeding bovine livestock is challenging due to the high cost of feed inputs.
 It is estimated that the cost of feed for cows and buffalos is nearly 35% to 50% of the overall milk and meat output.
 Compound feed, as a result, plays an important role by reducing the feed input cost for livestock producers in two ways: firstly, it improves the cattle digestive system by pH shift and metabolic modification, and secondly, it improves and maintains growth of the animal by providing important nutrients such as amino acids and vitamins.